kmalfatti/guess-that-meme/unit-1/readme.md

 There are some constraints around what technologies MUST be present in your app.
 Check out [Create and deploy a web app](#create-deploy) below.

-### Example Ideas
+### Sample Ideas

-* A Tetris Game, a blackjack game, a battleship game, etc.
+* Games are always populars.
+A Tetris Game, a blackjack game, a battleship game, a [space shooter](http://mmarsella.github.io/Block-Blaster/), a [Pac-Man clone](https://dogparkapp.herokuapp.com/game), etc.
 * A quiz to test your JavaScript knowledge.
 * A food library, similar to the [Game Library](https://github.com/gSchool/g11-course-curriculum/tree/master/week05/05_exercises/js-game-library), to keep track of your daily caloric/nutrition intake.
 * A documentation aggregator that allows developers to easily search through documentation.
 * A flash card style interview prep tool.
 * A ping-pong scheduling/scoring system.
 * A [Sudoku Solver](http://mherman.org/sudoku-solver/).
+* Like music?
+Here's a [guitar chord practicing tool](http://shastings517.github.io/chordRep/).

+Want more ideas?
+Take a look at what students made in [g19](https://github.com/gSchool/g19-projects/blob/master/unit-1/projects.md).

 <a id="agile"></a>